playn/playn.github.io/docs/tutorial.md

 +    rootLayer.add(new GameView(this, size));
 ```

+`GameView` contains the `BoardView`, and it contains another `GroupLayer` (`pgroup`) which is going
+to contain the piece layers.
+We position `pgroup` at the same location that we position the board
+view so that coordinates in `bview` and `pgroup` are the same, which will come in handy later.

 Now we can get down to work on drawing some pieces.
-First we need to create some piece textures,
+First we need to create some piece images,
 which we'll do using the [Canvas] API.
 Change `GameView` like so:

 ```java